- The Demand-Driven Institute has created the DDMRP concept, which began with Orlicky’s 3rd edition MRP Book’s perversion.

 JIT as Esoteric

-With JIT consulting, the name of the game was sounding leading edge and esoteric — not communicating the true nature of TPS and JIT as practiced in Japan.
+With JIT consulting, the game’s name was sounding leading edge and esoteric — not communicating the true nature of TPS and JIT as practiced in Japan.

 JIT eventually developed such a bad reputation that JIT consultants and consultancies knew they had to make a change.
-Drunk on their own Kool-Aid, the answer was not going to be to include more accuracy in their consulting.
+Drunk on their own Kool-Aid, the answer would not be to include more accuracy in their consulting.
 That is to make it representative.
 Instead, they opted for a name change.

 JIT became Lean — and the unsupported claims resumed.
 It resumed to this day.

-Today you can receive all manner of certificates on Lean, most of which merely consists of imposing unrealistic proposals on manufacturing and inventory management.
-I have never seen any of these certificates, any Six Sigma plaque, Lean plague, or other merit badges to have any relationship with better outcomes for inventory management in companies.
+Today you can receive all manner of Lean certificates, mostly imposing unrealistic proposals on manufacturing and inventory management.
+I have never seen any of these certificates, any Six Sigma plaque, Lean plague, or other merit badges to have any relationship with better inventory management outcomes in companies.
 In operations, having them often makes the difference in getting jobs or not getting jobs.

 How JIT and Lean are Incorporated into Systems

-However, what JIT and Lean proponents don’t like to address is that JIT and Lean capabilities have resided in software since supply and production software was first introduced, and before that in inventory formulations.
+However, JIT and Lean proponents don’t like to address that JIT and Lean capabilities have resided in software since supply and production software was first introduced before that in inventory formulations.
 I propose using some of these approaches, as well.
-They are outlined in my books Lean and Reorder Point Planning and Multi-Method Supply Planning in SAP APO (where “Lean” methods and forecast based planning are mixed by product location in SAP, as well as multiple forecast based procedures are mixed in).
+They are outlined in my books Lean and Reorder Point Planning and Multi-Method Supply Planning in SAP APO (where “Lean” methods and forecast-based planning are mixed by product location in SAP and multiple forecast-based procedures are mixed in).

 I cover how to assign product location combinations to reorder points, min-max, etc.. based on a concept called forecastability.
 I have a forecastable/non-forecastable formula at the following this How to Understand Forecastable Unforecastable Formula.